Tugaya

-Tugaya, officially the Municipality of Tugaya (Maranao: Inged a Tugaya; Bayan ng Tugaya), is a 5th class municipality in the province of Lanao del Sur, Philippines.
+Tugaya, officially the Municipality of Tugaya (Maranao: Inged a Tugaya; Bayan ng Tugaya), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 24,778 people.

 The municipality, also known as Togaya, is known as the "Industrial Capital of Lanao del Sur" due to its Maranao crafts which includes gongs, drums, musical instruments, weaves, baskets, and metalwares, among others.
 It is also distinguished as a 'UNESCO Home for Culture and Heritage'.

 Geography

 Tugaya has a land area of 4028 hectares, equal to 40.28 square kilometers.
 Tugaya is located on the shores of the largest lake on Mindanao Island: Lake Lanao.